Alla Kudryavtseva

-Professional career
+Career

-Early career
+Pro tour beginnings

 Kudryavtseva debuted on the WTA Tour at the 2004 Kremlin Cup, where she could not succeed beyond the qualifying rounds.
-In the following season, her best WTA Tour result was reaching the first rounds of the Nordea Nordic Light Open in Stockholm in singles and the Banka Koper Slovenia Open in doubles.
+In the following season, her best WTA Tour result was reaching the first rounds of the Nordic Light Open in Stockholm in singles and the Slovenia Open in doubles.

 Her first major appearance was at the 2006 Australian Open, where she could not win a qualification round.
 The same result was seen at the other three Grand Slam tournaments.
 Among her more notable results in that season were reaching the singles quarterfinals of the Sunfeast Open in Kolkata, India, and the semifinals in doubles of the Tashkent Open, with Canadian Stéphanie Dubois.

 2007–11: Steady progress

 In 2007, Kudryavtseva qualified for main draw of the Australian Open, reaching the second round in singles and doubles.
 With Hsieh Su-wei she reached her first WTA final at the Sony Ericsson International in Bangalore, India, losing to a pair from Taiwan.
 At the French Open, Kudryavtseva qualified for the second Grand Slam in a row and reached the third round, beating Gisela Dulko in the second, and eventually losing to Maria Sharapova.
 Her best result in singles at a WTA tournament was reaching quarterfinals at Barcelona.
 At Wimbledon, Kudryavtseva earned first Grand Slam direct entry but drew the eventual champion Venus Williams and lost in three sets.
 Later that year in Kolkata, Kudryavtseva with Vania King won her first title.

 In 2008, partnering with Anastasia Pavlyuchenkova, she reached the final at the Internazionali di Palermo, losing to Sara Errani and Nuria Llagostera Vives.
 She played alongside several doubles partners, including King and Vera Dushevina.
 In singles, Kudryavtseva fought her way through the fourth round of Wimbledon, defeating third-seeded Sharapova in the second round, which is to date her best result in a Grand Slam singles event.

 In 2009, Kudryavtseva progressed in doubles in the next season, climbing with Ekaterina Makarova to the final of the Premier Mandatory China Open, eventually losing to Hsieh Su-wei and Peng Shuai.
 Kudryavtseva/Dushevina reached the quarterfinals of the Rogers Cup.

-In 2010, the Russian two times in succession reached the finals in singles, becoming champion in Tashkent and before that runner-up in Guangzhou.
+In 2010, the Russian two times in succession reached the finals in singles, becoming champion in Tashkent, defeating Elena Vesnina in the final, and before that runner-up in Guangzhou, losing to Jarmila Groth.
 As a result, she reached a career-high ranking of 56 and finished the year at No. 61 in the world in singles.
-With her new partner Anastasia Rodionova she also reached two finals in doubles, winning the UNICEF Open.
+With her new partner Anastasia Rodionova, she also reached two finals in doubles, winning the Rosmalen Open.

-In the 2011 season, she and Olga Govortsova reached three WTA Tour finals at the Cellular South Cup, Aegon Classic and Citi Open, the first two of which they won.
+In the 2011 season, she and Olga Govortsova reached three WTA Tour finals at the Cellular South Cup, Birmingham Classic and Washington Open, the first two of which they won.

-Kudryavtseva and Makarova became quarterfinalists of the 2012 Australian Open, eventually losing to Errani/Vinci; this became her best result in a Grand Slam doubles tournament.
+Kudryavtseva and Makarova became quarterfinalists of the 2012 Australian Open, eventually losing to Errani/Vinci; this became her best result in a major doubles tournament.
 However, her 2012 season was rather poor, eventually skipping the WTA Tour for ITF tournaments at season end.